 Alongside her work with the Centre, Savannah maintains her own photography practice.
-Her photographic work centres on themes of health, family, and identity.
+Her photographic work centers on themes of health, family, and identity.
 She is currently working on a photobook about the lived experience of dementia, with funding from the Arts Council of Northern Ireland and the Health and Social Care Research and Development Division of Northern Ireland.

 Savannah is a member of the UK Committee of the Ethical Journalism Network.
 She sits on the board of Source Magazine.